karolinagarcia/blog/content/posts/firstpost.md

 If you already know me, either in person or from social media, and would like to "hear" my thoughts and experiences about anything specifically, please let me know.

-I appologize in advance for any Engligh mistakes you may encounter, or for the lack of fancier words.
+I appologize in advance for any English mistakes you may encounter, or for the lack of fancier words.
 English is not my first language, and I really don't want to stress out too much about it here.
 I want this to be a space for me to realease my thoughts as they come out of my mind, and help other people understand better their inner and outer universes.